felipefzdz/felipefzdz.github.io/_posts/2015-01-04-brief-java-8-streams-tour-through-an-example.md

 title: "Brief Java 8 streams tour through an example"
 description: ""
 category:
-tags: []
+tags: [functional programming, pet project]
 ---
 {% include JB/setup %}

-The code and spec for this project can be found here.
+The code and spec for this project can be found [here](https://github.com/olid16/functionalEmployees).

 Let's start talking about the parser.
-One of this project intents is using Java 8 lambdas to solve problems in collections views as streams.
+One of this project intents is using Java 8 lambdas to solve problems using streams.
 We could think about a file separated by lines as a stream of strings.
 So we'll use lines method from Buffered reader class to create a stream.

     public ParsingResult parse(String path) {
         try (BufferedReader reader = createReader(path)){